 Scholastic Summer Reading Program

-Scholastic runs its Summer Reading Program from May 4 to September 7, 2023.
+Scholastic runs its Summer Reading Program from May 9 to September 12, 2024.
 Kids can visit the summer zone in Scholastic Home Base and create an account, allow them to join a community of readers, attend author events, play book-based games and more.
 As kids keep up their reading streak they can earn more digital experiences.
-By maintaining their reading streaks, they also help to unlock a donation of 100,000 books from Scholastic to Save the Children, an organization that provides books to children who have limited or no access to books.

 Double-Check Before You Head Out!